jumpinjackie/fdo/OpenSourceBuild__README.txt

        FDOTHIRDPARTY = [FDO OpenSource]/ThirdParty

-  3. In order to build the ArcSDE Provider, you will need to have the ArcSDE 9.1 Client SDK installed and the following environment variable set that points to the installation location:
+  3. In order to build the ArcSDE Provider, you will need to have the ArcSDE 9.1 Client SDK installed, ArcSDE 9.2 Client SDK installed and the following environment variable set that points to the installation location:

-       SDEHOME=[ArcSDE developer components path]
+       SDEHOME=[ArcSDE 9.2 developer components path] - used by unit test

+     In case user has ArcSDE 9.1 Client SDK and ArcSDE 9.2 Client SDK installed:
+     Copy the "include" and "lib" directory from the ArcSDE 9.1 Client SDK into:
+     $FDOTHIRDPARTY\ESRI\ArcSDEClient91\Linux

+     Copy the "include" and "lib" directory from the ArcSDE 9.2 Client SDK into:
+     $FDOTHIRDPARTY\ESRI\ArcSDEClient92\Linux

+     The script will build the support for both ArcSDE clients.
+     In case user has only one version of the ArcSDE client installed, the location must be specified using $SDEHOME

-     Note that ArcSDE is licensed software and must be obtained from an ESRI vendor.
+     The ArcSDE unit test project will only search for include and lib files in $SDEHOME Note that ArcSDE is licensed software and must be obtained from an ESRI vendor.

   4. In order to build the MySQL Provider, you will need to download and extract the MySQL client and MySQL 5.0 devloper components from MySQL.